LoriBettencourt/DataAnalysis-HousingInsecurity-Tableau/Visualizations.md

 ### **Yearly Count Line Graph**
 Shows the count of unsheltered and sheltered homeless individuals for year selected and either for all states or for those selected in the State Stacked Bar Chart.

-### **Percent Change Side-By-Side Bar Chart**
+### **Percent Change of Homelessness % Side-By-Side Bar Chart**
-Shows year over year percentage change of homelessness for all states or for those selected in the State Stacked Bar Chart.
+Shows year over year percentage change of the percent of homelessness for all states or for those selected in the State Stacked Bar Chart.
+Bars represent unsheltered, sheltered, and the total of homeless individuals.

 ### **State Stacked Bar Chart**
 Shows stacked ratio of sheltered and unsheltered homeless individuals for each state based on the year selected.